-We put 7 smart speakers to the test
+How much do smart speakers really know?

 Ultimate Ears Megablast (£199)

-The Megablast is a long, tall cylinder, available in a range of colours (our review unit was a lurid yellow, which I became weirdly fond of).
+The Megablast is a long, tall cylinder of fun, available in a range of colours (our review unit was a lurid yellow, which I became weirdly fond of).

-It gives out a pretty bassy, fulsome sound; which goes up really, really loud.
+It gives out a bassy, fulsome sound; which goes up really, really loud without losing any finesse.
 You can use Alexa to play songs from Amazon Music Unlimited (but not Spotify yet), or simply use it as a bluetooth speaker to stream music directly from your phone.

 Best of all, you can unplug it and take it to a party, with a generous battery life that means you won't be left tuneless when the clock strikes midnight.
+And it's waterproof, so it won't go kaput if you spill your drink.

 On the downside, the microphone is poor at picking up your voice commands - especially when music is playing.
 And the charging port is awkwardly placed at the bottom of the speaker, meaning it has to be laid on its side when its plugged in, ruining the sound.
+(Ultimate Ears sells a separate charging dock, pictured above, for £35 if this is a deal-breaker).

 Best for: Portability, volume

-Note: Update - October 2018: A new software update means you can pair two HomePods and listen in stereo.
-The improvement in sound quality is noticeable and impressive, although the speakers I tested sometimes fell out of sync.